 The District makes no guarantees about the quality of the services provided and is not responsible for any claims, losses, damages, costs, or other obligations arising from use of the network or accounts.
-Any
+Any additional charges a user accrues due to the use of the District's network are to be borne by the user.
+The District also denies any responsibility for the accuracy or quality of the information obtained

-author's individual point of view ar nd not that of the District, its affiliates, or employees.
+through user access.
+Any statement, accessible on the computer network or the Internet, is understood to be the author's individual point of view and not that of the District, its affiliates, or employees.

-☐ I have read, understand and a Accelerated Schools. agree to abide by the provisions of the Acceptable Use Policy of The
+\Box I have read, understand and agree to abide by the provisions of the Acceptable Use

+Policy of The Accelerated Schools.

 Date:

 Student Name:

 Teacher:

 Grade:

 Parent Name:

-Signature:

-Please Print
+Signature: Please Print

+i icase fillit